gabrielgasp/GabrielGasp/README.md

 <p align="left" >
 Since childhood, I have had an unshakable passion for technology.
 In 2018, my interest in programming was sparked by a college friend, which led me to start studying it as a hobby.
 In 2021, driven by the pandemic and its impact on my area of ​​activity, I decided to dive head first into my studies and embrace a career as a developer.

 Currently, I am a full-stack developer with an emphasis on back-end, working in multidisciplinary teams and challenging projects.
-My goal as a programmer is to deliver exceptional solutions to the challenges that arise, providing maximum value to the company.
-My pillars are the focus on code quality and architecture, seeking excellence in each project I work on.
+My goal as a programmer is to deliver exceptional solutions to the challenges that arise, with focus on code quality and architecture, seeking excellence in each project I work on.
 </p>

 ## Languages and Tools